TimKozak/Lviv_Transport/README.md

 - CSV to JSON functions for public transport traffic files
 - OSMNX & FOLIUM area coverage functions
-- Public transport graph builder functions
+- Public transport graph model with different alrorithms for its analysis
 - CSVs & JSONs with public transport stops and routes of Lviv (relevance: May, 2022)

 ---